EDP Network Member

 Amélie Wurl is a social scientist interested in the role of China in Africa and it’s political implications.

 In 2020, Amélie joined the Knowledge Exchange Lab (KEL) at the Cluster of Excellence Contestations of the Liberal Script (SCRIPTS) at Freie Universität Berlin.
 Within this framework, she is currently seconded to the Federal Foreign Office’s Directorate General 3 where she serves as an interface between foreign policy practice and the Cluster’s research.

 In parallel, Amélie is a doctoral researcher at the Berlin Graduate School for Global and Transregional Studies (BGTS).
-Her dissertation focusses on political discourses in selected African universities, where she asks how Chinese political ideas and the liberal script are both perceived and how these are reproduced.
-Her research interests lie on Sino-African relations, Chinese autocracy promotion strategies and the role of education (especially universities) in political discourses in Africa.
+Her dissertation focusses on political discourses in selected countries on the African continent, where she asks how Chinese and European political concepts are both perceived and how political elites make sense of them.
+Her research interests lie in particular on Sino-African relations, EU-Africa relations, and the dynamics of international political party-exchanges.